seanzarrin/npm-issues/README.md

 ==============================
 [![Build Status](https://travis-ci.org/seanzarrin/npm-issues.svg?branch=master)](https://travis-ci.org/seanzarrin/npm-issues)

-npm-issues is a command that searches known issues of all the installed npm modules in the current folder at once, and gives you the matching results of your query.
+npm-issues is a command that lets you search known issues of all the installed npm modules in the current folder at once

 ## Example